Rome under Renovation

 Explorason wants me to dress up and ‘go out for dinner’ so we end up opposite the Colosseum again.
 We are too early for sunset and too late to enter the other 2 ruins.

-Oh how I love the Colosseum.
-The sky is picture perfect agains it.
+Oh, how I love the Colosseum.
+The sky is picture perfect against it.

 We find a lovely restaurant and I am joined by a charming American gentleman who works for a top Italian Designer.

 It is a great place to watch the sunset and to talk fashion.

 It ends up being quite late in the evening, and we have to leave to see the lights and catch the Metro back to our Air BnB.

 As the lights laminate this historical feat, we leave and have to wander around this circular stone building one last time.